KC-135 Stratotanker's 50th Anniversary

 August 31, 2006

 Aviation Photography RAF Mildenhall Aviation Photography RAF Mildenhall The United States Air Force is required to carry out operations across the world, often with very little notice.
-A vital component of the Air Force is it's 500 strong air refuelling fleet Boeing KC-135 Stratotanker aircraft.
+A vital component of the Air Force is it's 500 strong air refuelling fleet of Boeing KC-135 Stratotanker aircraft.
 With the first flight of this much-loved aircraft was on August 31, 1956 the Air Force were keen to celebrate its 50th anniversary.

 The main anniversary show was held at the KC-135 maintenance centre at Tinker Air Force Base in Oklahoma on September 8-9.
 RAF Mildenhall, the home of 100 Air Refuelling Wing (ARW) and 351st Air Refuelling Squadron, was keen to not miss out on the occasion and so held a modest media event on August 30.
 This included a presentation, drinks, cake and most importantly a demonstration air refuelling mission with eight of Lakenheath's Boeing F-15E Strike Eagles from 48th Fighter Wing, 494th Fighter Squadron.